oscarbranson/oscarbranson.github.io/about/index.md

 Geochemistry took me to [Cambridge](http://www.cam.ac.uk/) to do a PhD in [Earth Sciences](http://www.esc.cam.ac.uk/) under the guidance of mineraolgist [Simon Redfern](https://www.esc.cam.ac.uk/people/academic-staff/simon-redfern) and palaeoceanographer [Harry Elderfield](https://www.esc.cam.ac.uk/people/academic-staff/harry-elderfield).
 I spent my PhD trying to work out how plankton (and other sea creatures) make their shells.

-After nearly four years in Cambridge, I made a big leap to California.
-At the moment, I'm doing a Postdoc split between [Earth and Planetary Sciences at UC Davis](http://geology.ucdavis.edu/index.php) and [Oceanography at the University of Washington](http://www.ocean.washington.edu/), under the guidance of Profs [Howie Spero](http://geology.ucdavis.edu/people/faculty/spero.php) and [Alex Gagnon](http://www.ocean.washington.edu/home/Alex+Gagnon).
+After nearly four years in Cambridge, I made a big leap to California, where I spent two years as a Postdoc split between [Earth and Planetary Sciences at UC Davis](http://geology.ucdavis.edu/index.php) and [Oceanography at the University of Washington](http://www.ocean.washington.edu/), under the guidance of Profs [Howie Spero](http://geology.ucdavis.edu/people/faculty/spero.php) and [Alex Gagnon](http://www.ocean.washington.edu/home/Alex+Gagnon).

-So far, America has been fun.
+Now, I'm at the [Research School of Earth Sciences](http://rses.anu.edu.au/) at the [Australian National University](http://www.anu.edu.au/) in Canberra.